 What happens if I or the other party does not follow the parenting plan?

 After the court approves a parenting plan, if you don't follow it, the court may find you in contempt.
-If the other party does not follow the plan, you may file for an order to show cause, but you must follow the plan even if the other party does not.
+If the other party does not follow the plan, you may file Motion to Enforce Order, but you must follow the plan even if the other party does not.